consoledotdev/home/content/browser-testing/selenium.md

 productShot:
   image: /img/browser-testing/selenium.png
 intro:
-  "Selenium provides the underlying framework for many browser testing tools because it provides powerful infrastructure for automating browser web testing.
+  "Selenium is an open source browser testing framework used by many other browser testing tools because of its maturity and power.
 However, it requires significant technical knowledge to set up - including managing your own test devices - so we do not recommend it for most users."
 relatedArticles:
   - category: developer-tools
     article: